 The device receiving a beacon signal has access to a Received Signal Strength Indicator (RSSI) that can be used to imply the distance to the beacon.
-On iOS, Apple wrap this into a more friendly 'near', 'intermediate' and 'far' indication.
+On iOS, Apple wrap this into a more friendly 'immediate', 'near' and 'far' indication.
 The raw RSSI must be used on Android.
 The derived distance can be used to trigger different actions in the smartphone app.
 Learn more in the article on Determining Location Using Bluetooth Beacons.

 The most common implementations are currently in retail or visitor spaces (museums, galleries) where the advertised id is matched with details obtained from a server to present information or offers.

 Another common use of beacons is finding lost items or not losing them in the first place.
 The smartphone app can trigger a buzzer in a beacon to find a lost item or trigger a notification on the phone if an item (or person!) is going out of range.
 It can also work the other way.
-Some tracker beacons have switches that can cause the phone to ring so you can find it.
+Some tracker beacons have buttons that can cause the phone to ring so you can find it.

 View the ideas gallery that showcases areas where BeaconZone beacons have been used.